pauley-unsaturated/Bleatr/README.md

 From the "CoreBluetooth and iOS" talk at NSMeetup, February 12 2014

 This is example code for doing phone - to - phone communications on iOS.
-It sucks, and it's messy.. but it should give you some place to start.
+It should give you some place to start.
 Please feel free to rip bits of it off and use them.

 Please do not use the program in its entirety, that's cheating!
 This is here to help you all make something neat and play with BLE.